sanheensethi/notes/OOPS/Readme.md

     - Animal : Dog,Cat
     - Birds : Sparrow,Peacock
     - Vechile : Car,Jeep
+- A class is a user-defined data type

 ## Object :
 - an object is an element (or instance) of a class; objects have the behaviors of their class.